SonarSource/sonar-java/java-checks-test-sources/README.md

 =======

 This project is used as input for unit tests of our rules and our ITs.
-The project requirs JDK 17.
+The project requires JDK 21.

 To analyze it with a **local instance of SonarQube** up and running, use the following command from its root:
 ```